Skip to main content

 Overview

-The default version of the file is located here:
+The location of the default file is:

 /WEB-INF/template/default/document/docx/word-import-config.xml